American man first to solo across Antarctica unaided

 Though others have traversed Antarctica, they either had assistance with reinforced supplies or kites that helped propel them forward.

-Besaw said O'Brady plans to stay on Antarctica until Rudd finishes his trek, hopefully in the next few days.
+Besaw said O'Brady plans to stay in Antarctica until Rudd finishes his trek, hopefully in the next few days.

 "It's a small club," she joked.
 "His intention is to wait for Louis and have kind of a celebratory moment with the only other person on the planet to have accomplished this same thing."